itbusina/testlemon-docs/docs/docs/pages/platform/integrations/jira-xray-integration.md

+---
+description: "Integrate TestLemon with Jira Xray for comprehensive test management.
+Learn how to import test results, track executions, and manage test reporting in Jira using TestLemon's Xray integration."
+---

 # How to integrate Testlemon with Xray for JIRA

 Testlemon’s Jira Xray integration enables teams to import Testlemon tests results to Xray and track test executions and results in Jira